 - Click the link "Evacuation Map Updates and GIS Maps." and turn to the new page of "Evacuation Map Updates". - Click the link "10-29-07 Updated Countywide Fire Map Perimeter." to open the PDF map.
-Please answer the following questions on separated answer sheet.
+Please answer the following questions on the separate answer sheet.

-B-9: How many shelters you can find on the image?
+B-6: How many shelters can you find on the image?

-B-10: We can see that the shelter in Peirce (Olive) Middle School is so closed to the burned are; why did the government set up such a shelter quite near to the burned area?
+B-7: We can see that the shelter in Peirce (Olive) Middle School is close to the burned area; why do you think the government set a shelter so near the burned area?

 • Click the first image "Harris" in the part of "Printable PDF maps".
-Please answer the following questions on separated answer sheet.
-(See Figure 2-8)
+Please answer the following questions on the separate answer sheet.
+(See Figure 2-7)

-Figure 2-8: The Image of "Harris"
+Figure 2-7: The Image of "Harris"